De-Escalation Police Training

 It is important to reiterate that de-escalation is not always possible.
 In some cases, the subject(s) is too enraged or under the influence of an illicit substance, causing them to behave erratically and unpredictably.
 In these instances, it is natural for the officer to do whatever in their power to protect themselves, the subject and the public.

-Simulated De-Escalation Training
+Simulated De-Escalation Police Training

 More Than Shoot-Don't-Shoot

-Recently, agencies have updated their training to heavily focus on de-escalation and thus lower the frequency of force used by their officers.
+Recently, agencies have updated their training to heavily focus on police de-escalation tactics and thus lower the frequency of force used by their officers.
 To help further this training, VirTra produced two different nationally-certified de-escalation curricula that is free for all law enforcement customers.

 This training—De-Escalation and Crisis De-Escalation—has a total of 6 training hours which encompasses vigorous coursework, educational presentations and real-life training video de-escalation scenarios for law enforcement personnel.
 As nationally-certified materials, they fall under the V-VICTA® program along with other modern, skill-building critical curriculum.